nextleap-project/nextleap-website/_projects/rights.md

 <li><a href="https://via.projet-episteme.org/https://www.intgovforum.org/multilingual/index.php?q=filedepot_download/4586/590">Report of the UN Secretary-General: implementation of and follow-up to the outcomes of the World Summit on the Information Society</a></li>

+<li><a href="https://via.projet-episteme.org/https://www.article19.org/resources/internetofrights-creating-the-universal-declaration-of-digital-rights/"> Creating the Universal Declaration of Digital Rights</a></li>

+<li><a href="https://via.projet-episteme.org/http://article19.shorthand.com/"> The Global Principles on Protection of Freedom of Expression and Privacy</a></li>

 </ul>